 - Co-sponsored an ordinance to revise the City Charter to limit unelected third parties from issuing City debt, which affects our bond rating

-- Supports small businesses by sponsoring ordinances that updated the classification of food trucks, reduced cost of obtaining a business license and eased business restrictions for the budding Historic Kempsville District
+- Supports small businesses by sponsoring ordinances that eliminated the meals tax during COVID-19, updated the classification of food trucks, reduced cost of obtaining a business license and eased business restrictions for the budding Historic Kempsville District

 The livability of our community directly relates to fiscal policies that allow our residents to afford the cost of living in Virginia Beach.
 I am a consistent advocate for you and your family to keep more of what you earn.
 I have sponsored alternative City budgets in (2017, 2018 and 2019) that better reflect the economic reality for an astonishing amount of Beach families by never voting to raise taxes or fees.
 I have voted against tax and fee increases because lower- and fixed-income families are disproportionately affected.
+I collaborated with my colleagues to support a flexible 2020 City Budget due to COVID-19.
+I fought to ensure no tax or fee increases and to include tax relief for residents and businesses, improved security recommendations, and restored $7.7 million of previously cut funding for our schools.
 As your councilmember, I have a fiduciary duty to prioritize needs before wants – just like your family does.

 I champion policies that have earned me a reputation as standing up for “the little guy”.
 I promote a level economic playing field to allow small businesses to grow.
 I am a vocal critic of entrenched elite insiders distorting our electoral process and from benefiting from preferential treatment from the City while taxpayers absorb the risk.
 I was the first councilmember to publicly support the Disparity Study, which has shown that a steep disparity persists in City contracts awarded to minorities and women.
 An equitable, level playing field will foster competition, encourage economic growth, and will signal that our City is open for business for all.